-Each Mueller matrix element M{ij} (θ{inc} , φ{inc} , θ's , φ's), which has a scattering direction grid spacing of 1°, is expanded as a spherical harmonics series over the scattering directions θ's , φ's (see Appendix E) to efficiently store the results of the ADDA calculation.
-The prime denotes that the angles are related to the wave reference system and not to the laboratory system as the unprimed angles.
-To reduce the amount of data, the spherical harmonic series is truncated to the number of coefficients, for which the mean square error between the series expansion and the original representation is less than 0.5% of the standard deviation of the M{11} element over the scattered direction.
-The relation to the M{11} element results on average that after the truncation features of the other Mueller matrix elements are still resolved, if their magnitude is greater than the truncation error of M{11} .
+Each Mueller matrix element M{ij} (θ{inc} , φ{inc} , θ_s' , φ_s'), which has a scattering direction grid spacing of 1°, is expanded as a spherical harmonics series over the scattering angles θ_s' and φ_s' (see Appendix E) to efficiently store the results of the ADDA calculation.
+The prime denotes that the angles are related to the wave reference system and not to the laboratory system.
+To reduce the amount of data, the spherical harmonic series are truncated to the number of coefficients for which the mean square error between the series expansion and the original representation is less than 0.5% of the standard deviation of the M{11} element over the scattered direction.
+Relating the truncation to the M{11} element results on average that after the truncation features of the other Mueller matrix elements are still resolved if their magnitude is greater than the truncation error of M{11} .
 This allows to resolve the relevant features given the desired accuracy of the scattering database and reduces the amount of data by up to two orders of magnitude.

 For each incidence direction, ADDA automatically calculates the Mueller matrix for a desired regular grid of polar angles and azimuth angles.
 A regular grid of polar and azimuth angles has the property that the grid spacing at the pole is much finer than at the equator.
-For the set of incidence angles, a regular grid of polar angles and azimuth angles are disadvantageous, because for the incidence angle an isotropic sampling is needed but the distribution of the directions of a regular grid of polar angles and azimuth angles is not isotropic.
+For the incidence angles, a regular grid of polar angles and azimuth angles are disadvantageous, because for the incidence angle an isotropic sampling is needed, but the distribution of the directions of a regular grid of polar angles and azimuth angles is not isotropic.
 Therefore, an icosahedral grid is used, which is shown in Fig. 6.
 An icosahedral grid is almost isotropic.
-The distances between two neighboring vertices (grid points) is everywhere the same and an icosahedral grid consists of equilateral triangles, which have all the same size.
+An icosahedral grid consists of equilateral triangles, which have the same size, and the distances between two neighboring vertices (grid points) is everywhere the same.
 This makes the icosahedral grid convenient for grid refinement and adjusting the grid size for the needed accuracy.
 An icosahedral grid can be set up by recursively bisecting the edges of an icosahedron and projecting the new vertices on a sphere.
-Such an icosahedral grid consists of vertices and triangles with l the refinement level.
-The coordinates of the vertices of the icosahedral grid on the unit sphere are the set incidence directions.
-For more details on icosahedral grids, see for example Satoh (2014).
+Such an icosahedral grid consists of